Top 7 Things to Do in Valladolid (Best Cenotes & Activities)

 Cenotes next to the Mayan ruins

-Cenotes near Mayan ruins Cenote Ik Kil and Cenote X’canche are two cenotes that you can additionally visit if you go visit Chichen Itza (Cenote Ik Kil) or the ruins at Ek Balam (Cenote X’canche).
-But these are not technically in Valladolid.
+Cenote Ik Kil and Cenote X’canche are two cenotes that you can visit if you’re touring Chichen Itza (Cenote Ik Kil) or the ruins at Ek Balam (Cenote X’canche).
+While these are technically not in Valladolid, most people make a day trip to Chichen Itza and their worth exploring!

 Tips for visiting cenotes: